-94 Auditors must base the overall effectiveness rating for each asset management process on the combination of the ratings for each effectiveness criterion.

-Service levels (specific to network assets) Arrangements for review and update of the AMP.
+Reference no 98 Asset management process or effectiveness criterion Review priority Observations & Recommendations Process and policy rating Performance rating 1.1 Asset management plan covers the processes in this table.
+4 Through discussion with the office manager and inspection of the Asset Management Plan (AMP), we determined that the AMP provides some direction on the licensee's asset management framework and practices, including an overview of the major elements of the reticulated gas assets within the gas distribution system.
+The AMP could be expanded and restructured to accommodate the following elements of an effective AMP: Lifecycle stages, from acquisition to disposal Description of the network's core/tier 1 assets and extended network assets Legislative and other compliance obligations Contingency arrangements Service levels (specific to network assets) Arrangements for review and update of the AMP.
 Recommendation 01/2019: Expand and restructure the AMP to accommodate the items raised in the findings above.
-The AMP should reference the licensee's systems, processes and procedures in place to manage each of the 12 key components of the asset management lifecycle.
+The AMP should reference the licensee's systems, processes and procedures in place to manage each of the 12 key components of the asset management lifecycle. В 2